-If you're looking for similar to Someday's Dreamers, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Someday's Dreamers, you might like these titles.

 A young woman quietly falls to the earth, escorted by a solitary crow.
 This sort of dream, as many other before have dreamed, comes just before being reborn as a Haibane, a charcoal-winged angel.
 On the outskirts of the walled-in city lies Old Home, a haven for Haibane to study, live, and learn, while waiting for their chance to ascend to the heavens and escape the confines of their new world.
 Rakka is the newest inhabitant of Old Home who wants nothing more than to remember her past and discover the secrets of her kind.
 Together with Reki, Kuu and plenty of other new friends, Rakka will laugh, explore, and search for the meaning of their existence in the process.